Pigossi And Stefani Claim Brazils First Olympic Tennis Medal - UrduPoint

 Pigossi And Stefani Claim Brazil's First Olympic Tennis Medal

-The pair saved four consecutive match points in the deciding tie-break to win 4-6, 6-4, 11-9 after two hours and 11 minutes in the baking Tokyo heat.
+The pair, who were last-minute call-ups for the Games, saved four consecutive match points in the deciding tie-break to win 4-6, 6-4, 11-9 after two hours and 11 minutes in the baking Tokyo heat.

+"She (Stefani) is one of my best friends and being here with her and her believing in my dream, and I in hers, was the greatest gift for me," Pigossi said.

 Brazil have sent tennis players to every Games since the sport was reintroduced to the Olympics in 1988.